UMM-CSci/edsger/doc/developer/dev-guide.md

 * #39 Currently, the cursor shows unexpected behavior.
 This is because we manually reset the cursor location after we replace symbols in the input box.
 * #36 An easy way to type rules is desirable. (e.g. rule dropdown)
 * #32, #33 More helpful error messages are needed when parsing or evaluation fails.

+### Adding tests

+If you introduce a new namespace under `src/` you should also introduce a new test namespace under `test/`.
+Be sure to import the new test namespace in `edsger.test-runner` so that your new tests are actually run.